-Liz Pia – Director
+Liz Pia – Chair

 Liz brings over 26 years experience working with major insurers and legal teams.
 She has the ability to consult with Insurance Companies, Employers, HR and Law Firms on file management, risk management, specifically Social Media and Open Source Investigations, and other SIU type cases such as cyber bullying, sexual harassment and human trafficking.